issa-project/issa-pipeline/pipeline/README.md

 - (optionally) extracted text coalesced with metadata JSON
 - (optionally) XML/TEI encoded documents output by Grobid (useful for debugging purposes)

+>:point_right: The text extraction is not always possible.
+For example, if a PDF file is a scan of a document.
+>:point_right: The extracted text is not always "clean" and can contain misaligned and missing parts of a text.
+To compensate for this, if title and/or abstract are available from the metadata they can be coalesced with extracted text into one JSON document.
-NB: A massive download of PDF documents from an HTTP server may cause problems for a host and a client.
+>:point_right: A massive download of PDF documents from an HTTP server may cause problems for a host and a client.
 Caching of the PDF files is recommended and mechanisms are provided in the pipeline.

 Scripts are provided in directory [fulltext](./fulltext/).